gustavo-hac/Pacman_JS/README.md

 # Pacman_JS
- Pacman with basic functions in HTML and JS.
+ Pacman with  JS, HTML and CSS.
  To run, just need to open "index.html" file.